More sun as we start to warm Wednesday

 80s with more humidity return late week

 More warmth, upper 70s to mid-80s, and humidity will be making a return for the last half of the week as winds shift to the south-southwest.
-As the warmth and humidity builds in Tuesday morning we are likely to see a few showers then an isolated thunderstorm is possible in the afternoon.
+As the warmth and humidity build in Thursday morning, we are likely to see a few showers then an isolated thunderstorm is possible in the afternoon.

 The elderly, very young and those that have respiratory issues may feel the effects somewhat Wednesday night through Thursday, but no air quality alerts are anticipated mid to late this week.